npinaeva/k8s-netpol-scale/kube-burner-workload/README.md

 Every platform may have its own README.

+### Comparing different platforms

+To ensure results for different platform are comparable, set up the convergence tracker logic to be as similar as possible, all timeouts and variables defining successful test run should be the same.
+Cluster-specific parameters, like resource quotas, enables services (e.g. observability), nodes configurations may also affect the results.

 ## Tracking the end of the test

 `CONVERGENCE_TRACKER` env variable enables `convergence-tracker` job.